waimea-Jmckinlay/200dtd-Saxton-suburb-teams/docs/2-sprint-2-mvp.md

 ## Initial Implementation

-The key functionality of the web app was implemented:
+The key functionality of the web app was implemented: the user can look up what teams are playing what games and the admin can add games or teams on the webpage or deleat them

 **PLACE SCREENSHOTS AND/OR ANIMATED GIFS OF THE SYSTEM HERE**